chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 }
 ```

-How is the frames data created?
+How are the frames data created?
 The answer is inside the `ID3FrameCreatorsChain` and the
 `ID3FrameCreatorsChainFactory` classes.
 The factory class creates a **Chain of responsibility**, where each subclass of
  the `ID3FrameCreatorsChain` class is a specialization with the responsibility to write a specific frame type.
 At the
   end of the chain an `[Uint8]` array is returned.
 This is basically an array of bytes, that is then converted into a data